Southern Ocean Circulation

 The Southern Ocean encircles Antarctica, dividing the polar regions from the warm tropical ocean.
 It is home to the world's strongest ocean current, the Antarctic Circumpolar Current, and is the primary location where ancient, deep ocean water is upwelled to the surface.
 The Southern Ocean controls the natural release of CO2 from the oceans, helps to absorb anthropogenic CO2 and modulates transport of heat towards the Antarctic ice cap.

-The GFD group is conducting research into the dynamics of the Southern Ocean and its role in climate.
+The CFP group is conducting research into the dynamics of the Southern Ocean and its role in climate using high resolution ocean and climate modelling, idealised numerical modelling and laboratory studies.
 Existing research programs include: